 - Fluency in Spanish is desired, but not required

 Rock Bottom Ranch (RBR) educators are based at ACES’ 113-acre ranch located in Basalt, Colorado.
-RBR educators teach at Basalt Elementary School or Crystal River Elementary School, and may assist at other school sites in the Aspen, Roaring Fork and Re-2 School Districts.
+RBR educators teach at Basalt Elementary School, Crystal River Elementary School or Kathryn Senor Elementary School, and may assist at other school sites in the Aspen, Roaring Fork and Re-2 School Districts.

 Hallam Lake educators are based at ACES’ 25-acre nature preserve located in Aspen, Colorado.
-Hallam Lake Educators primarily teach at Aspen Elementary School and may assist at other school sites in the Roaring Fork and Re-2 School Districts.
+Hallam Lake Educators primarily teach at Aspen Elementary School or Basalt Elementary School and may assist at other school sites in the Roaring Fork and Re-2 School Districts.